 A separate backup system needs to be connected to a disk array.
-After the replicas are created, Data Protector scans for new disks on the backup system, creates device files (on UNIX systems), and performs all other necessary steps to mount the filesystems on the backup system so that it can access the replicated data.
+After the replicas are created, Data Protector scans for new disks on the backup system, creates device files (on UNIX), and performs all other necessary steps to mount the filesystems on the backup system so that it can access the replicated data.
 Data is streamed to tape from the replica, while the application system continues with operations.

-Figures A-32 through A-34 are examples of supported local replication configurations:
+Figures Figure 64 on page 116 through Figure 66 on page 117 are examples of supported local replication configurations: